Please select the country or location you would like to see content from.

 How to manage laryngitis at home?

-It is advised to drink plenty of fluids, use a humidifier or steam inhalation to reduce dryness in the throat.
+It is advised to drink plenty of fluids, use a humidifier, [steam inhalation](which you should seek medical attention promptly.), or soothing lozenges or linctuses to reduce dryness in the throat.
 If you use your voice regularly (such as with singing or teaching) then it is important to rest your voice, including avoiding whispering, as this can also strain your vocal chords.
 Gargling warm salty water to keep your cords moist and hydrated can also be helpful.

 Was this helpful?